nightimegames/docs/s7-tfar.md

 > *2-3, Team 2* would be on frequency `232`.

-General channels for Spartan groups are the first place value in their group.
+General channels for Spartan groups are their platoon # followed by two 0's

 > *Spartan 1* would be on general frequency `100`